-New York City's MTA is easily accessible and a low-carbon alternative to driving a car or taking cabs during your visit.
-In addition public transportation is both a cheaper and more energy efficient way to get around.
+New York City's MTA is easily accessible and a low-carbon alternative to driving a car or taking cabs.
+Public transportation is also the most economical and energy efficient way to get around.

 Read more about our commitment to sustainability.

-Help us celebrate the Class of 2013 by sharing your congratulations and words of wisdom with graduates using the official commencement hashtag.
+Help celebrate the Class of 2014 by sharing your tweets, photos, and videos on social media using the official commencement hashtag.